$0 India → Canada Express Entry Guide — Quick-Start Checklist

 Most Indian IT roles fall into TEER 1:

-The Project Manager trap: Many Indian applicants with a "Project Manager" title assume they should use NOC 21221 or 21220.
+The Project Manager trap: Many Indian applicants with a "Project Manager" title assume they should use one fixed NOC.
 The test is whether your main duties were primarily technical (architecture, coding, systems analysis) or primarily managerial (hiring, budgets, deliverable oversight).
 If you were a "PM" who mostly wrote technical specs and coordinated sprints, you may actually be 21222 or 21221.
-If you managed a team of 15 with P&L responsibility, you may be 21220.
+If you managed a team with people, budget, and resource responsibility, you may be 20012.
 Your reference letter must make this unambiguous.

 B.Tech: What WES Does With It

 A four-year B.Tech or B.E. from an Indian university is evaluated by WES as a Canadian bachelor's degree (four years).
-This gives you 120 CRS points for education as a single applicant, or up to 148 points with a spouse.
+This gives you 120 CRS points for education as a single applicant, or 112 points with a spouse under the bachelor's education factor.

 A three-year B.Tech (less common but exists in some older programs) is evaluated as a three-year degree — 112 CRS points.
 The difference is 8 points, which matters at the margin.

-NAAC accreditation and WES: WES policy for 2026 evaluates a three-year Indian bachelor's as equivalent to a four-year Canadian degree only if the institution had NAAC "A" grade accreditation at the time of your graduation and you graduated in Division I. If your three-year institution did not hold NAAC accreditation, WES will give you the lower equivalency.
+NAAC accreditation and WES: WES policy for 2026 evaluates a three-year Indian bachelor's as equivalent to a four-year Canadian degree only if the institution had NAAC "A" grade or better accreditation at the time of your graduation and you graduated in Division I. If your three-year institution did not meet that condition, WES will give you the lower equivalency.
 IQAS, which takes 15 to 20 weeks, is sometimes more generous with three-year degrees — worth evaluating if those 8 points are the difference between you getting an ITA or not.

 Canada PR After MS from India

-An Indian M.Tech, MS, or research-based master's degree from a recognized university evaluates as a Canadian master's degree at WES — 135 CRS points.
-That is a 15-point improvement over a four-year bachelor's degree, and it qualifies you for higher skill-level NOC mapping.
+An Indian M.Tech, MS, or research-based master's degree from a recognized university may be evaluated as a Canadian master's degree at WES — 135 CRS points in the master's education bracket.
+That is a 15-point improvement over a four-year bachelor's degree, and it does not by itself determine NOC mapping.

-The PGDM trap: Many Indian professionals have a two-year PGDM from a private business school that is not a recognized university.
-If the school does not have AIU recognition or degree-granting status under UGC, WES may evaluate this as a one-year post-graduate diploma rather than a master's degree.
+The PGDM trap: Many Indian professionals have a two-year PGDM from a private business school.
+For ECA purposes, a PGDM may be assessed as a postgraduate diploma rather than a master's degree, depending on the credential and evaluator.
 The CRS difference is significant.
-Check your institution's status before assuming master's equivalency.
+Check the evaluator outcome for your specific institution before assuming master's equivalency.

-If you have a B.Tech plus company-sponsored MBA: This combination evaluates well.
-If the MBA is from a recognized university, WES will typically award you master's equivalency.
-If it is a correspondence or online MBA, check whether the institution is recognized by a state university or UGC.
+If you have a B.Tech plus company-sponsored MBA: This combination may evaluate well.
+If the MBA is from a recognized university, WES may award master's equivalency.
+If it is a correspondence or online MBA, check whether the institution and program are recognized for the evaluator's purposes.

 Free Download